saikhmirsat/Dailyobjects.com-Clone/README.md

      </div>
     </li>
 </ul>

-## Below are some of the Screenshots with features of main site:
+## Below are some of the Screenshots with features of admin panel:-
 <ul>
     <li>
      <div>